 Source: Medicare coverage of Durable Medical Equipment and Other Devices, CENTERS for MEDICARE & MEDICAID SERVICES.
 You can read the whole document here.

 The passage is on Page 13 of the PDF.
 You can also download the document from the link above.

 Despite the popularity of knee walkers, or knee scooters, as they are also commonly called, these items are not covered by Medicare.

-The knee walkers are a popular piece of equipment for those who have just had an ankle surgery and as it allows you to completely take the weight off the ankle, but Medicare considers it to be more of a comfort item and it doesn’t fill there criteria for being covered due to this.
+The knee walkers are a popular piece of equipment with those who have just had an ankle surgery, as they allow you to completely take the weight off the ankle, but Medicare considers it to be more of a comfort item, and it doesn’t fill their criteria for being covered due to this.

 I guess Medicare feels a pair of crutches will do the job just as well !

-If you don’t have any kind of other insurance to cover one, it is still a lot cheaper to rent one as compared to buying one.
+If you don’t have any kind of other insurance to cover a knee walker, it is still a lot cheaper to rent one as compared to buying one.